hkalexling/AWScrollView/README.md

 		    self.awScrollView.mainView.addSubview(self.yourLabel)
         }

-- The setup process for Objective-C is exactly the same.
-Just follow the example above with Objective-C syntax.
+- The set up process for Objective-C is exactly the same.
+Just do the same thing above in Objective-C syntax.

 ###Todo: